Joseloll/Rawr-Logger/README.md

 - ✅Sends THere Pc Ip To Your Webhhook
 - ✅Sends Mac Adresss To  Your Webhook
 - ✅Sends There Pc Processer To Your Webhook
+- ✅Sends A Webcam Photo To Your Webhook
 - ✅Protection To The File
+- ✅ Anti Debug
-- ✅ Ends Process Hacker And Etc
+- ✅ Anti Vm For Vmware,joeboxcontrol

 # Tutorial